hengma1001/ddmd/README.md

   - other LOF setup can also be ported here

 ## Analysis
-The analysis of the simulation runs can be done through the following command.
+The analysis of the simulation runs can be done through the following command,
 ```bash
 ddmd analysis -c infer.yml
 ```
+, where the `infer.yml` is the setup file for the ddmd inference stage.
 It generates two pickle files, one of which contains all the simulation results, `result.pkl` and the other with the sampling efficiency information, `sampling.pkl`.